Himanshu-Lilhore/MERNing/MERN-Notes.md

   align-items: center;
   /* another sub-flex property, it's used to align all the children vertically with respect to the parent container */ }
+.flex-wrap{
+  flex-wrap : wrap;
+  /* another sub-flex property, it helps when we reduce the size of screen and child element
+     need to drop down to next line in order to not have an horizontal scroll view */ }
 ```

 ## Margin & Padding